 The following table shows the reference values for riboflavin recommended by the German Nutrition Society (DGE).

-For pregnant women, the requirement increases to 1.3 mg per day from the fourth month and to 1.4 mg per day from the seventh month and during breastfeeding.1
+For pregnant women, the requirement increases to 1.3 mg per day from the fourth month and to 1.4 mg daily from the seventh month and during lactation.1

-Riboflavin is also used for Protection of nerve cells and is used for the Growth required.
+Riboflavin also serves as a Protection of nerve cells and is used for the Growth needed.

 The functions of vitamin B2 at a glance: